dotnet/docs/docs/core/diagnostics/distributed-tracing.md

 - Create the ActivitySource once and store it in a static variable and use that instance as long as needed.

 - The source name passed to the constructor has to be unique to avoid the conflicts with any other sources.
-It is recommended to use hierarchical name contains the parts, the company name, the component name, and the source name. e.g. `Microsoft.System.HttpClient.HttpInOutRequests`.
+It is recommended to use hierarchical name contains the parts, the company name, the component name, and the source name.
+For example, `Microsoft.System.HttpClient.HttpInOutRequests`.

 - The version parameter is optional.
 It is recommended to provide the version in case plan to release multiple versions of the library or the application and want to distinguish between the sources of different versions.